Does My Child Have ADHD or Just High Energy?

 Building Resilience Together

 Managing disappointment for kids becomes easier when approached with the right strategies.
-By validating feelings, teaching problem-solving, and modelling resilience, you equip your child with essential emotional tools.
+By validating feelings, helping them with emotional regulation, teaching problem-solving, and modelling resilience, you equip your child with essential emotional tools.

 These strategies help children develop the confidence and strength they need to navigate life’s inevitable ups and downs.
 With consistent application and patience, parents can transform difficult moments into opportunities for growth.